axeldaguerre/movie_title_cleaner/README.md

 1. Open cmd
 2. run `shell.bat`
 3. run `build.bat`
-4. run the exe inside the folder you want files to be formated.
-As kodi "force" you to use separate folders for movies, tv shows and other it's the way you should organize them anyway.
+4. run the exe inside the folder you want files to be formated from.

 # cons of the tool